-- The School is recognised by Ofsted as highly inclusive and is highly effective in its provision of learning for all children (November 2018). - Professional Dialogue meeting happen continually to support all individual learners and Governors are updated via the SENCO report each term. - The registration process, completed by parents/carers of new children asks about access needs. - Parents of new children are made aware that they can request letters, newsletters etc. in different formats (e.g. in Braille, in simplified language, on audio-tape or using a symbol system).
-Alternatively, information can be emailed to home so that parents can enlarge documents to the size they need or use their own software to access information. - In addition various improvements are included in the Action Plan (see Appendix 1) in relation to improving signage (emergency procedures, internet safety, golden rules, health and safety etc.) - Management of Medicines- Policies and practice in place are effective for children with both short and long term needs and reviewed regularly.
-Staff have training and experience of delivering a range of medicines and therapies. - We buy specialist equipment where it is needed and where this is possible, whilst recognising that we should continue to develop resources in this area. - We reduce ratios and provide specialised support and learning programmes in relation to children's individual needs. - We actively engage in research around best practice and new practice, to support all children's learning and improve the quality of the services we deliver. - Our documentation processes are highly effective, ensuring that families do not have to repeatedly provide information to us. - Our documentation of learning, and use of data, enhances children's progress.
+- Professional Dialogue Meetings happen continually to support all individual learners and Governors are updated via the SEND report each term. - The registration process, completed by parents/carers of new children asks about access needs. - Parents of new children are made aware that they can request letters, newsletters etc. in different formats (e.g. in Braille, in simplified language, on audio-tape or using a symbol system).
+Alternatively, information can be emailed to home so that parents can enlarge documents to the size they need or use their own software to access information.
+We also use My School App to communicate with parents, as this has a function that allows parents to switch to their home language. - In addition various improvements are included in the Action Plan (see Appendix 1) in relation to improving signage (emergency procedures, internet safety, golden rules, health and safety etc.) - Management of Medicines- policies and practices that are in place are effective for children with both short and long term needs and reviewed regularly.
+Staff have training and experience of delivering a range of medicines and therapies. - We buy or hire specialist equipment where it is needed and where this is possible, whilst recognising that we should continue to develop resources in this area. - We reduce ratios and provide specialised support and learning programmes in relation to children's individual needs. - We actively engage in research around best practice and new practice, to support all children's learning and improve the quality of the services we deliver. - Our documentation processes are highly effective, ensuring that families do not have to repeatedly provide information to us. - Our documentation of learning, and use of data, enhances children's progress.
 Children with SEND make rapid progress at our School. - We are a WINcKS accredited setting (Warwickshire Inclusion Kitemarking Scheme) - We are also a Makaton accredited School